trevorsandy/lpub3d/tools/docs/README.txt

 Features and enhancements
 ------------
 -Fix: In support of archive library move to AppData (see r707), the installation process will delete the 'old' LDRaw library archive directory even if it is actually the new directory.
 For example this can be reproduced if one attempts to reinstall LPub3D where the actual 'old' directory would have been deleted during the initial installation.
 The installation will now compare the 'old' directory to the new one and present the user the option to delete if the comparison does not match. (r715)
 -Fix: At applicaton launch, the 'Check for updates' does not detect the installed version.
-As a result, if the user performs a check for update or update checks are set to automatic, the user is presented with a message dialog stating a new update version is available when in fact this is not the case.
-The correct message dialog is now presented.
+As a result, if the user performs a check for update or update checks are set to automatic, the user is presented with a message dialogue stating a new update version is available when in fact this is not the case.
+The correct message dialogue is now presented.
 Runaway eventloop when newest version is same as installed version. (r716)

 LPub3D 2.0.0.714.2

 Features and enhancements
 ------------
 -Up to 60 percent increase rendering speed with configuration to render multiple files using a single call to LDView.
  *All PLI (part list/BOM) parts for a given step are rendered in a single call versus individually.
 For CSI (Step models), all multi-step images on a page are rendered in a single call including callout(s).
 Single step page images are rendered with a single call for all model images including those in callout(s).
-This new confiuration will default as checked in the preferences dialog.
+This new confiuration will default as checked in the preferences dialogue.
  *To achieve this behavior, input files (csi.ldr, pli.ldr) are now uniquely named because rendering multiple files is done by using -SaveSnapshots=1 instead of -SaveSnapshot=somefile.png and then listing all the LDR files at the end of the command line.
 There is no control over the output file names.
 Instead, LDView will automatically use the input base filename changing only the output filename extension from .ldr to .png.
  *Enabling this feature is optonal and can be selected on the Configuration/Preferences/Rendering tab by checking the box 'Use multiple files single call rendering' in the 'LDView is installed' group box.
 LDView must be installed and configured to enable this option.
  *Notice: As this feature required a significant rewrite of the core image generation logic, it is likely to generate some unexpected behavior as not every scenario has been tested.
 Please report any unexptected behavior.
 Contact details can be found under the Help/About menu.